-Shea-Porter, a Democrat, was the representative for New Hampshire's 1st congressional district from 2013 to 2014.
+Shea-Porter was the representative for New Hampshire’s 1st congressional district and was a Democrat.
+She served from 2017 to 2018.

-Each dot in the chart below was a member of the House of Representatives in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Shea-Porter is shown as a purple triangle. (analysis methodology)
+Shea-Porter is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2018 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Shea-Porter sponsored bills primarily in these issue areas: